Resources and support: newly diagnosed / looking for community

-A late autism diagnosis can be a bit of an emotional rollercoaster - this is totally normal.
+A late autism diagnosis can be an emotional rollercoaster - this is totally normal.
 When I was diagnosed, I found it very helpful to connect with other autistic people and learn about their experiences.
 Here are a few online spaces where you can find community, learn about autism and being autistic.

 -